 - d.
-Live-work use(s) on lots greater than 3,500 sq. ft. - (2b) For new developments containing 16 or more single-family detached residential lots are less than 5,000 sq. ft. in area, there shall be 300 sq.ft of centralized common open space provided for each lot within the development.
+Live-work use(s) on lots greater than 3,500 sq. ft. - (2b) For new developments containing 30 or more single-family detached residential lots, where three-quarters (0.75) or more are less than 5,000 sq. ft. in area, there shall be 300 sq.ft of centralized common open space provided for each lot within the development.
 This allocation may be reduced if the development is located within a one-quarter (0.25) mile radius of a public park that is connected to said development by a public sidewalk or publicly maintained trail connection.